multixscale/cvmfs-tutorial-hpc-best-practices/docs/eessi/high-level-design.md

 The design of EESSI is very similar to that of the [Compute Canada software stack](inspiration.md) it is inspired by, and is aligned with the [motivation and goals](motivation-goals.md) of the project.

-In this remainder of this section of the tutorial, we will **explore the structure of the EESSI CernVM-FS repository**, and [how to use it](using-eessi.md).
+In the remainder of this section of the tutorial, we will **explore the layered structure of the EESSI software stack**, and [how to use it](using-eessi.md).

 In the [next section](../access.md) will cover in detail how you can get access to EESSI